Hanesbrands Inc. (NYSE:HBI) Shares Bought by Intersect Capital LLC

-Intersect Capital LLC raised its position in Hanesbrands Inc. (NYSE:HBI) by 13.1% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 14,212 shares of the textile maker’s stock after purchasing an additional 1,647 shares during the quarter.
-Intersect Capital LLC’s holdings in Hanesbrands were worth $224,000 as of its most recent filing with the Securities and Exchange Commission.
+Intersect Capital LLC lifted its position in shares of Hanesbrands Inc. (NYSE:HBI) by 13.1% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 14,212 shares of the textile maker’s stock after purchasing an additional 1,647 shares during the period.
+Intersect Capital LLC’s holdings in Hanesbrands were worth $224,000 at the end of the most recent reporting period.

-Several other large investors have also recently made changes to their positions in HBI.
-Parkside Financial Bank & Trust increased its stake in shares of Hanesbrands by 95.5% during the second quarter.
-Parkside Financial Bank & Trust now owns 2,714 shares of the textile maker’s stock valued at $31,000 after acquiring an additional 1,326 shares during the period.
-Anderson Fisher LLC acquired a new position in shares of Hanesbrands during the third quarter valued at approximately $36,000.
-NuWave Investment Management LLC increased its stake in shares of Hanesbrands by 45.4% during the second quarter.
-NuWave Investment Management LLC now owns 3,479 shares of the textile maker’s stock valued at $37,000 after acquiring an additional 1,087 shares during the period.
-Cornerstone Advisors Inc. increased its stake in shares of Hanesbrands by 420.2% during the third quarter.
-Cornerstone Advisors Inc. now owns 2,570 shares of the textile maker’s stock valued at $40,000 after acquiring an additional 2,076 shares during the period.
-Finally, Orion Portfolio Solutions LLC increased its stake in shares of Hanesbrands by 24.3% during the second quarter.
-Orion Portfolio Solutions LLC now owns 4,340 shares of the textile maker’s stock valued at $49,000 after acquiring an additional 849 shares during the period.
-Institutional investors own 93.72% of the company’s stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
+ARP Americas LP increased its position in shares of Hanesbrands by 74.9% during the third quarter.
+ARP Americas LP now owns 35,037 shares of the textile maker’s stock worth $552,000 after purchasing an additional 15,000 shares in the last quarter.
+Los Angeles Capital Management & Equity Research Inc. increased its position in shares of Hanesbrands by 1,526.1% during the third quarter.
+Los Angeles Capital Management & Equity Research Inc. now owns 1,876,952 shares of the textile maker’s stock worth $29,562,000 after purchasing an additional 1,761,527 shares in the last quarter.
+Teacher Retirement System of Texas increased its position in shares of Hanesbrands by 73.1% during the third quarter.
+Teacher Retirement System of Texas now owns 20,412 shares of the textile maker’s stock worth $321,000 after purchasing an additional 8,619 shares in the last quarter.
+Meeder Asset Management Inc. increased its position in shares of Hanesbrands by 8.4% during the third quarter.
+Meeder Asset Management Inc. now owns 48,373 shares of the textile maker’s stock worth $762,000 after purchasing an additional 3,765 shares in the last quarter.
+Finally, WealthShield Partners LLC acquired a new stake in shares of Hanesbrands during the third quarter worth about $161,000.
+Institutional investors and hedge funds own 93.72% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 1st.
-Shareholders of record on Tuesday, November 10th will be given a $0.15 dividend.
-The ex-dividend date of this dividend is Monday, November 9th.
-This represents a $0.60 annualized dividend and a yield of 4.67%.
-Hanesbrands’s dividend payout ratio is 34.09%.

-In other news, Director Ann Elizabeth Ziegler sold 12,947 shares of Hanesbrands stock in a transaction dated Wednesday, August 19th.
+In related news, Director Ann Elizabeth Ziegler sold 12,947 shares of the stock in a transaction dated Wednesday, August 19th.
 The shares were sold at an average price of $15.90, for a total transaction of $205,857.30.
-Following the sale, the director now directly owns 43,085 shares in the company, valued at approximately $685,051.50.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider W Howard Upchurch, Jr. sold 71,147 shares of Hanesbrands stock in a transaction dated Wednesday, October 14th.
-The shares were sold at an average price of $17.06, for a total transaction of $1,213,767.82.
-Following the sale, the insider now owns 544,057 shares in the company, valued at $9,281,612.42.
+Following the sale, the director now owns 43,085 shares in the company, valued at $685,051.50.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider W Howard Upchurch, Jr. sold 71,147 shares of the stock in a transaction dated Wednesday, October 14th.
+The stock was sold at an average price of $17.06, for a total transaction of $1,213,767.82.
+Following the sale, the insider now owns 544,057 shares in the company, valued at approximately $9,281,612.42.
 The disclosure for this sale can be found here.
-Company insiders own 0.77% of the company’s stock.
+0.77% of the stock is owned by corporate insiders.

-HBI has been the subject of a number of research reports.
-B. Riley raised their target price on shares of Hanesbrands from $16.00 to $18.00 in a report on Wednesday, August 19th.
-Stifel Nicolaus raised their target price on shares of Hanesbrands from $14.00 to $16.00 and gave the stock a “buy” rating in a report on Sunday, July 19th.
-Raymond James reduced their target price on shares of Hanesbrands from $20.00 to $16.00 and set a “strong-buy” rating for the company in a report on Friday.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Hanesbrands from $11.00 to $15.00 and gave the stock a “hold” rating in a report on Friday, July 31st.
-Finally, Bank of America upgraded shares of Hanesbrands from an “underperform” rating to a “neutral” rating and lifted their target price for the stock from $8.50 to $14.00 in a report on Wednesday, July 15th.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating, five have given a buy rating and one has assigned a strong buy rating to the stock.
-The company currently has an average rating of “Hold” and a consensus price target of $13.95.
+Hanesbrands (NYSE:HBI) last released its quarterly earnings data on Thursday, November 5th.
+The textile maker reported $0.42 earnings per share for the quarter, topping the consensus estimate of $0.39 by $0.03.
+The firm had revenue of $1.81 billion for the quarter, compared to analyst estimates of $1.66 billion.
+Hanesbrands had a net margin of 7.88% and a return on equity of 55.54%.
+Hanesbrands’s quarterly revenue was down 3.1% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.54 earnings per share.
+As a group, research analysts forecast that Hanesbrands Inc. will post 1.45 EPS for the current year.

+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 1st.
+Investors of record on Tuesday, November 10th will be paid a dividend of $0.15 per share.
+The ex-dividend date is Monday, November 9th.
+This represents a $0.60 annualized dividend and a yield of 4.67%.
+Hanesbrands’s dividend payout ratio (DPR) is 34.09%.

 About Hanesbrands